Julian22222/PRACTICE/Next_and_NestJS/2README_NEXT_RENDER_OPTIONS.md

 2. Server Actions + revalidatePath()

 - When you need to ADD, DELETE, EDIT some data in Database you have to use - Server Actions.
+(FOR CREATE, UPDATE, DELETE methods)
 - If you use -> page.tsx as a 'use server' component.
-The Server actions will allow you easily to update your page.tsx with new data by using -> revalidatePath('/nameofURL') in server actions
+The Server actions will allow you easily update your page.tsx with new data by using -> revalidatePath('/nameofURL') in server actions.

-When you do:

-- create
-- update
-- delete

 ```JS
 //inside a Server Action: